 Allowances and Expenses

-The Mayor and Councillors are entitled to receive an allowance while performing their duties.
+The Mayor and Councillors are entitled to receive an allowance whilst performing their duties.
 The Victorian Government sets the upper and lower levels for allowances paid to Councillors.

 Council is required to review allowance levels by 30 June in the year following a general election.
 The allowance level remains in effect for the full term of the Council with automatic annual adjustments determined by the Minister for Local Government.

-The current allowances are $24,730 for a Councillor and $76,521 for the Mayor.
+The current allowances are $79,613.16 for the Mayor and $25,729.93 for a Councillor.
 There is also a requirement for an amount equivalent to the superannuation guarantee under Commonwealth taxation legislation (currently 9.5%) to be paid in addition to the allowance.